2018 - 2019 Rhode Island USBC Youth Travel

 The RI USBC Youth Travel League (hereafter referred to as the league) will bowl as scheduled promptly at 2:00 pm.
 Check in begin promptly at 1:15 pm and will last until 1:45 pm.
-The league is sanctioned by the Rhode Island USBC Youth Association
+The league is sanctioned by the Rhode Island USBC.

 League officers will consist of league supervisor, league official, league president, league vice president, league secretary treasurer, association president, association vice president, association secretary and association treasurer.
 League officers will be elected from the membership.
 No league sessions will be conducted without at least one league official present.
 In the event that at least one league official is not present the league session will be postponed.

-The Travel League is open to all sanctioned Junior Division (aged 12 years of age as of August 1, 2017) and above bowlers within the Association.
+The Travel League is open to all sanctioned Junior Division (12 years of age or older as of August 1, 2018) bowlers within the Association.

 Handicap will be based on 90% of the difference between the bowler’s average and 210.